Electrician Tools

 HANDY TOOLS

-I bought a Thread Restoration File years ago while working on a job cutting lots of threaded rods (All Thread).
+I bought a Thread Restoration File years ago while working on a job cutting many threaded rods (All Thread).
 Using the file, I can clean up the cut ends so they threaded quickly into nuts and rod couplings.
-I keep it in my electrician tool bag as it comes in handy fixing the threads on bolts, especially after cutting.
+I keep it in my electrician tool bag as it comes in handy when fixing the threads on bolts, especially after cutting.

 Having seen the Fein Multi-Tool on TV many times, I thought I should try this tool at one of my jobs.
 I initially purchased a cheap electric imitation Multi-Tool.
 Surprisingly, it worked very well, so I eventually bought a better model and loved them both.